 This way, not only do you remedy errors and oversights before the final launch, but you also prevent the same mistakes from happening again.

 The danger of chasing perfection

 QA can be plagued by that ever-present desire to “make it perfect.”
 Of course, you want to provide quality work.
-But the brutal truth is that you’ll never produce perfect work.
+But the brutal truth is that you’ll never produce perfect work, even when prioritizing marketing quality assurance.
 Always focus on the project’s primary goals and objectives—strive to deliver great work around those, and keep secondary issues as items to tackle another day.

 Those secondary things may not be mission critical, but they’re still worth checking.
 However, things such as forms, landing pages, phone numbers, and even directions on a website need to be correct.
 If something doesn’t work, it’s going to reflect poorly on your attention to the important details.

 Everyone wants to look good to their superiors, so the quality of the work you’re doing could have a ripple effect when it’s picked up by another team or another company.
 Don’t let yourself or anyone else down, and you’ll do just fine.